gearglow/ReptiliaWithATwist/The List - Notes.md

 - Punk rock influences: Siouxsie And The Banshees, Poison Girls, Bikini Kill, Wasted Youth, Chumbawumba (esp. _Anarchy_), The Clash

-- Other musical influences: _War Pigs_ by Black Sabbath
+- Other musical influences: _War Pigs_ by Black Sabbath, _Thunderstruck_ by AC/DC, _Boom Shake The Room_ by Fresh Prince & DJ Jazzy Jeff

 - The Potters have Basque roots, such that a decent chunk of their grimoires are in Aquitanian and therefore completely unintelligible to most people.
 The family is also known historically for golems and related soul-magics.